 A hot and sour tomato peanut chutney (pachadi), the making of which a friend from Andhra demoed to me in my kitchen last evening.
-Tomato peanut chutney is a great side dish with boiled rice, especially on days when you don’t have another curry to accompany your mail.
+Tomato peanut chutney is a great side dish with boiled rice, especially on days when you don’t have another curry to accompany your meal.

 As promised in the last post, here comes my recipe for eggplant tomato curry.